-These vegan cabbage recipes include everything from stir-fry, coleslaw, and hearty soups that are meat and dairy-free.
+These vegan cabbage recipes include everything from stir-fries and coleslaw to hearty soups.

 With a head of fresh cabbage, you can whip up a delicious side dish or a complete meal in a snap.